tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Expected Response</td>
-			<td>EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if either of the terms dwc:country or dwc:countryCode are bdq:Empty; COMPLIANT if the values of dwc:country and dwc:countryCode match national-level country name and matching country code respectively in the bdq:sourceAuthority</td>
+			<td>EXTERNAL_PREREQUISITES_NOT_MET if the bdqval:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if either of the terms dwc:country or dwc:countryCode are bdqval:Empty; COMPLIANT if the values of dwc:country and dwc:countryCode match national-level country name and matching country code respectively in the bdqval:sourceAuthority</td>
 		</tr>
 		<tr>
 			<td>Specification GUID</td>